ChenxingWang93/learning-webgl/obsidian/Transformations/2D Transformations.md

 }
 ```

-Now we only have to make sure to calculate the total transformation with the [[Matrix operations in JavaScript#3x3 matrix product|matrix product]] and update the `uniforms` before rendering.
+Now we only have to make sure to calculate the total transformation with the [[Operations in JavaScript#3x3 matrix product|matrix product]] and update the `uniforms` before rendering.
 Remember that the transformations are performed from right to left (the same way as it would happen in WebGL).
 That is to say, the order is: `scale`, `rotation` and finally `translation`.

 ```js
 // Compute transformation